 Watch this short Youtube Video prepared by Jupiter Sky Productions, LLC:

 Active adults who live in Jupiter Beach find it is possible to live near the water – either the beach or the intercoastal.
 There are many apartment buildings that offer carefree living and varying degrees of amenities.
 Or they can choose to live in one of the many gated communities in the town or surrounding area (see link to Active Communities at right).
 Abacoa is a very large and quite interesting master planned community in town.
-The median sale price of a home in Jupiter was $452,500 in mid-2016, according to Zillow.
+The median home value in Jupiter was $345,100 in early 2018, according to Zillow.

 What is special about Jupiter